bLucyd/Getting_And_Cleaning_Data-Course_Project/README.md

     Get the column-numbers that contain the means and standard deviations of the 33 features listed in features_info.txt using the grepl() function and the file features.txt.
-    (Do not use the columns containing the angle() variables, as the do contain the word mean but do represent     means, they only need means to be calculated.)
+    (Do not use the columns containing the angle() variables, as they do contain the word mean but do not represent means, they are only needed for the angle variables to be calculated.)

     Store those column numbers and the corresponding feature names in a dataframe called features.